 A wax bloom is that white “waxy haze” that can develop on your drawing after a couple of days, usually on artworks that have many colored layers.
 Wax bloom is a natural oxidation process that affects the wax based soft pencils.
 You could compare it to rust, which is natural oxidation of iron.

 There are two steps to getting rid of and preventing wax bloom from wax based colored pencils.
 First, use a soft cloth to gently wipe away any wax bloom build-up.
 Then use a fixative, like the Krylon fixative spray above, to make sure there is no more oxygen interacting with your colors.

 If you have never used a fixative spray before, make sure to do a couple of spray tests to avoid any damage to your art.

-Final Thoughts: Are Professional Artist Colored Pencils Worth the Money?
+Final Thoughts: Are Professional Colored Pencils Worth the Money?

 I have to say that the least expensive pencils on this buyer’s guide to the best colored pencils for artists in 2021 are still not that cheap, and the most expensive colored pencils here are, well, pretty spendy.
-But when you use even the most affordable recommendations here, like the Prismacolor, you will know they are worth it, and your art will flow.
-And if you step up, even to the rarified levels of Caran D’Ache, you will immediately know that these superb, professional pencils are actually better, and again totally worth it.
+But when you use even the most affordable recommendations here, like the Prismacolor colored pencils, you will know they are worth it, and your art will flow.
+And if you step up, even to the rarified levels of Caran D’Ache, you will immediately know that these superb, professional grade colored pencils are actually better, and again totally worth it.